andyld97/ShadyMod/ShadyMod/Release/README.md

 ## Shady Mod

-This mod adds 14 Scrap-Items to the game (related to our clan):
+This mod adds 15 Scrap-Items to the game (related to [shady]-clan):
 - 7 Minecraft Heads
-- 7 other Items (one of the item can be also bought in the shop!)
+- 8 other Items (one of the item can be also bought in the shop!)

 With a Minecraft-Head, you can teleport yourself to the player (only works for our clan members)